microsoft/mwt-ds-louiemart/README.md

       - DataProvider:
       - DataConnectionString:

 6. Build and run louiemart x64 configuration (other configs might work but not tested).
+If you get an error with loading incorrect format, it's likely because Visual Studio attempts to run IIS Express in 32-bit mode.
+To fix this, in VS 2013, go to Tools -> Options -> Projects and Solutions -> Web Projects -> Use the 64 bit version of IIS Express...

 7. If things work you should get the Install page where you can specify: